- OS: Windows

 When installed, the "browse" button for court websites will open the ndOffice Open dialog window where the user can select a document from NetDocuments.

 - Replaces local Open dialog with ndOffice Open in supported browsers with ability to upload ND documents to IP/Court websites.
-We hard-coded interception in ndOffice for three main browsers (IE, Chrome, Firefox) and Adobe flash.
-If user wants, he/she may add new applications, like notepad or Opera, by editing ndOffice config file manually.

 - Supports websites with flash plugin.